 Your new server now looks like the old one, and everything should work just fine.

-Starting from scratch should be necessary only if you have neither a clone server nor a backup available.
+starting from scratch Starting from scratch should be necessary only if you have neither a clone server nor a backup available.
 Before you begin, use nidump to try to retrieve any usable data from NetInfo.
 There's not a lot else to say about starting over, except that it will probably take quite a bit of time to re-create what you had.
 Depending on what happened to the master server, you may have lost files in addition to the NetInfo database.
 To prevent this from ever happening to you, make sure you maintain at least one clone server for each network NetInfo domain and keep careful backups.
 Unless, of course, you prefer to learn one of life's lessons the hard way.

-Losing your master NetInfo server, even briefly, isn't much fun.
+a little planning Losing your master NetInfo server, even briefly, isn't much fun.
 Now, at least, you're a little better prepared to recover should it ever happen to you.
 You might want to take a few minutes to plan which computers to use for recovery, just in case.
 You also might want to tuck these instructions away with your contingency plan.
 You do have a . . . well, you get the idea.